'After the sledgehammer comes the scalpel'

 On more than one occasion, Robinson had the pace, or lack of it, for reserve wicketkeeper Ollie Pope to stand up to the stumps.

-And yet, on a ground whose reputation for draws is matched only by Ikea, in a country where England have drawn 18 of their previous 24 Tests, they took the wickets that have set them on course for another landmark win in the Stokes-McCullum era.
+And yet, in a country where England have drawn 18 of their previous 24 Tests, they took the wickets that have set them on course for another landmark win in the Stokes-McCullum era.

 In March, an Australia attack of Pat Cummins, Mitchell Starc, Josh Hazlewood, Nathan Lyon and Cameron Green took only four wickets in a Rawalpindi Test - and one of those was a run out.